 The first sentence of your second paragraph will demonstrate your expertise.
 The following sentences are supporting details.
 In other words, they are past work or volunteer experiences, which back up your claims made in the first sentence:

 The first paragraph was your introduction.
 The second demonstrated your expertise and what you can offer the company.
 The third paragraph concerns demonstrating why you want to work for them.
 The first sentence in the third paragraph should show that you have done your research regarding the company.
-Mention a project they are presently working on:

-I find Dentz’s new plans for the Monroe Gaming Project to be solid, and believe it will increase sales by a wide margin.
+I find Dentzโs new plans for the Monroe Gaming Project to be solid and believe it will increase sales by a wide margin.

 In the following paragraphs, state why you find this intriguing.
-Back this up with supporting details involving how your past experience would make you an asset to the project.
+Back this up with supporting details involving how your experience would make you an asset to the project.

-How to Close your Cover Letter?
+How to close your cover letter?

-You’ve demonstrated your enthusiasm for the position, what you can offer them, and knowledge about the company and how you can help them succeed.
-What’s next?
-It’s time to close the letter.
-This is where you express interest in meeting them in order to consider how you can contribute to their success:
+Youโve demonstrated your enthusiasm for the position, what you can offer them, and your knowledge about the company and how you can help them succeed.
+Whatโs next?
+Itโs time to close the letter.

 Cover Letter Writing Tips